angular-package/angular-package/packages/core/packages/testing/README.md

 ## Usage

-For this usage example `TestComponent` below will be used.
+`TestComponent` below will be used for usage example.

 ```typescript
 // test.component.ts